experius/Magento2-Module-Multiple-Website-Store-Code-Url/README.md

 The module has configuration to enable/disable it in the web/url section.

 **Important: the store code should include the website code otherwise it won't do anything.**

+# Changelog:
+- 2.0.0 added compatibility for magento 2.3.*.
+- 2.0.1 fixed issues with not being able to navigate on a not default store + fixed storeswitcher url redirect